CiscoTestAutomation/geniefiletransferutilslib/docs/introduction.rst

 Introduction
 ============

-The FileTransferUtils package (``FileTransferUtils``) provides various API for supporting file transfer (image, core, etc..) using different protocols such as tftp, ftp, etc..
+The ``FileTransferUtils`` package provides various APIs for supporting file transfer (image, core, etc.) using different protocols such as tftp, ftp, etc.

 .. _package_installation: